Here is a list of test-related resources and websites you can take a look at.

 What you should know about accommodated testing on your test day

-You must have photo ID to take your test (driver's license, and passport are all acceptable).
+You must have a photo ID to take your test (a driver's license and passport are all acceptable).

 You must arrive on time for your test.
-If you are more than 10 minutes late for your appointment, you will not be able to test without professor approval.
+If you are more than 10 minutes late for your appointment, you will not be able to test without the professor's approval.

 You must register for your tests at least 7 days in advance.
 For finals week, you must schedule two weeks in advance.

-Your test may not be sent over prior to your test appointment.
-Speak with your professor prior to the test day to ensure you know how your test is to be delivered (you may need to retrieve it before your test appointment).
+Your test may not be sent over before your test appointment.
+Speak with your professor before the test day to ensure you know how your test is to be delivered (you may need to retrieve it before your test appointment).

-Accommodated testing for CSUN exams are scheduled through the Alternative Testing office.
+Accommodated testing for CSUN exams is scheduled through the Alternative Testing office.
 They can be reached at 818-677-2684.

 What you should know about CLEP on your test day